 The Small Business Pandemic Recovery Grant Program is one of the largest funded SFRF projects, with nearly \$500 million appropriated across two rounds of grants.
-To ensure eligible businesses were making use of these funds to aid in their recovery, the North Carolina Department of Revenue conducted an extensive outreach campaign to engage communities across the state.
+To ensure eligible businesses were utilizing these funds to aid in their recovery, the North Carolina Department of Revenue conducted an extensive outreach campaign to engage communities across the state.

-During the first phase of funding, the program was advertised via radio, television, and social media (see the sample advertisement in Figure 5 below).
+During the first funding phase, the program was advertised via radio, television, and social media.
 NCDOR Partnered with the NC Department of Administration to conduct outreach to Historically Underutilized Businesses.
 They also partnered with the NC Department of Health and Human Services to present to their Historically Marginalized Population Workgroup.